Using Your System's hosts File

 Traducciones al EspañolEstamos traduciendo nuestros guías y tutoriales al Español.
 Es posible que usted esté viendo una traducción generada automáticamente.
 Estamos trabajando con traductores profesionales para verificar las traducciones de nuestro sitio web.
 Este proyecto es un trabajo en curso.

-hosts file lives at
+The Linux hosts file lives at

 /etc/hosts and it creates static associations between IP addresses and hostnames, domains, or machine aliases.
 Your Linode then gives those associations higher priority than hostnames or domains which must be resolved by DNS.